 A voucher is used as a detailed record whenever some money is withdrawn.
 We have produced a Free Microsoft Excel petty cash voucher template for you to download.

 The voucher will need to show the following information:

-If the voucher is used as an advance, ensure that the correct details are recorded when the change and receipt are returned.
+If the voucher is for an advance, ensure that the correct details are recorded when the change and receipt are returned.

 In larger businesses a form may be used.
-The information required on the form will depend on the procedures of the business for withdrawing cash and the authority which needs to be obtained.
+The information required on the form will depend on the procedures of the company for withdrawing cash and the authority which needs to be obtained.

 You will need to put procedures in place and ensure that staff are made aware of them.

-You will need to do the petty cash reconciliation on a regular basis; this will ensure that money is not missing and that the vouchers have been completed correctly.
-The reconciliation can either be completed when the box is low, each month or on a more regular basis.
+You will need to do the petty cash reconciliation on a regular basis; this will ensure that money is not missing and that the vouchers are correct.
+The reconciliation can either be done when the box has not got much money left, each month or on a more regular basis.

-The petty cash balance is recorded by posting the expenses to the profit and loss account and reducing the petty cash balance in the balance sheet.
+The petty cash balance is recorded by posting the expenses to the profit and loss account and reducing the petty cash balance on the balance sheet.

-If you are recording money being withdrawn from the bank you will need to reduce the bank balance and increase your petty cash balance.
+If you are recording money withdrawn from the bank, you will need to reduce the bank balance and increase your petty cash balance.
 These transactions will automatically be completed for you with some good bookkeeping software.

-Petty cash books and vouchers for recording your cash transactions can be purchased from good stationers.
+Petty cash books and vouchers for recording your cash transactions can be available from good stationers.